Azure-Samples/azure-search-rest-samples/knowledge-store/README.md

   - rest
 name: Create a Knowledge Store using REST - Postman
 description: |
-  Build a knowledge store in Azure Cognitive Search using REST APIs.
-A knowledge store contains AI-generated content, inferred from image and text analysis, for use in downstream processes or exploration in client applications.
+  A knowledge store in Azure Cognitive Search contains AI-generated content created by image and text analyses, for consumption by other processes or apps.
 products:
   - azure
   - azure-cognitive-search